adriangalera/adriangalera.github.io/src/content/blog/2022-07-21-leaflet-draw-polygon-markers.md

 ---
+slug: leaflet-draw-polygon-markers
+heroImage: /src/assets/img/posts/draw-polygon-markers/featured-image.jpg
+category: js
+description: >-
+  I want to add some markers to the map and to create a polygon that joins them to display them nicely in a leaflet map
+pubDate: 2022-07-21T00:00:00.000Z
+tags:
+  - leaflet
+  - javascript
+  - browser
+  - gis
 title: Draw a polygon from markers in leaflet
-description: I want to add some markers to the map and to create a polygon that joins them to display them nicely in a leaflet map
-category: js
-tags: [leaflet, javascript, browser, gis]
-heroImage: '../../assets/img/posts/draw-polygon-markers/featured-image.jpg'
-pubDate: 2022-07-21
-slug: leaflet-draw-polygon-markers
 ---

 Following up from the previous article about implementing the fog of war in leaflet, I want to add some markers to the map and to create a polygon that joins them.

 Let's see how I manage to do that.

-<p><!--more--></p>

 This is part of my series of articles about leaflet: